tabletseeker/readcomic_dl/README.md

 # readcomic_dl
 A collection of scripts to automatically download comics from readcomiconline.li and convert them to .pdf format.
-Due to conventional methods such as `wget` no longer working properly, this project uses automated browser downloads instead.
+Due to conventional methods no longer working properly, this project uses automated browser downloads to do the job.

 # Dependencies
 * required: `wget` `xdotool` `img2pdf` `bc` `dialog` `firefox`